partigabor/aromatica-old/database/output/md/vanilla_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The aromatic seed pods of orchid species from America; fruit of Vanilla fragrans, see also Tahitian vanilla; West Indian vanilla.

+, see also Tahitian vanilla; West Indian vanilla.

-A flavoring prepared from vanilla beans macerated in alcohol (or imitating vanilla beans), see also Tahitian vanilla; West Indian vanilla.
+According to WordNet: A flavoring prepared from vanilla beans macerated in alcohol (or imitating vanilla beans).

 Vanilla (*Vanilla planifolia* Jacks. ex Andrews) is a culinary spice from the *Orchidaceae* family,[^powo] originating in the region(s) of Tropical AmericaIt is used for its fruit, primarily for flavouring; baking; desserts; perfumery; aromatherapy.
 Its aroma is described as fragrant, sweet, delicious, with a heat index of 1.[^ucla_medicinal_2002]

 |English| Arabic|Chinese|Hungarian|
 |-------|-------|-------|---------|